On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Finite-dimensional agents

-Another outcome of the finite dimensionality is that the formulation of Corollary~\ref{cor:unifa} can be strengthened to an ``if and only if'' statement. \begin{corollary} If the agents are homogeneous, i.e.\:$P_i=P_0$ for all $i\in\mathbb N_\nu$, and $P_0(s)$ is real rational and proper, then an LTI $K_{\text e,j}$ can internally stabilize the diffusively-coupled system in Fig.\,\ref{fig:BD_cl} if and only if $P_0$ is stable. \end{corollary} \begin{proof} If $P_0$ is unstable, then it has a pole in $\wbar{\mathbb C}_0$ and Corollary~\ref{cor:unifa} applies.
+Another outcome of the finite dimensionality is that the formulation of Corollary~\ref{cor:unifa} can be strengthened to an ``if and only if'' statement. \begin{corollary} If the agents are homogeneous, i.e.\:$P_i=P_0$ for all $i\in\mathbb N_\nu$, and $P_0(s)$ is real rational and proper, then an LTI $K_{\text e,j}$ can internally stabilize the diffusively-coupled system in Fig.\,\ref{fig:BD_cl} if and only if $P_0$ is stable. \end{corollary} \begin{proof} If $P_0$ is unstable, then it has a pole in $\bar{\mathbb C}_0$ and Corollary~\ref{cor:unifa} applies.
 If $P_0$ is stable, $K_\text e=0$ does the job. \end{proof}

 One should be careful not to conclude from the proof of Corollary~\ref{cor:unifda} that only $K_\text e=0$ can be used to guarantee internal stability.
-Indeed, one can also consider unstable edge controllers.
 The case of $K_\text e=0$ effectively decouples all the agents leading only to a ``trivial'' coordination (i.e.\ all agents converge to the origin).
-By using an unstable edge controller, together with an appropriate external input, it is possible to obtain non-trivial outputs (such as agreement to a non-zero value).
+One can design edge controllers with additional external inputs to drive the relative states $\tilde y$ to non-trivial solutions using the methods, for example, described in \cite{SZ:17}.
+For non-trivial agreement among the agents, the use of an unstable edge controller is possible provided that an appropriately defined external input is fed into the system at the point $d_y$ in Fig. \ref{fig:BD_cl}.